Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: The worldline effective theory

 \section{The worldline effective theory}

-In the worldline effective theory, the extended star is represented by a point particle moving on a worldline $y^\mu(\lambda)$ with multipole moments \cite{Goldberger:2004jt}.
-The dynamical quadrupole $Q_{ij}(\lambda)$ is defined on the worldline, with the local indices $i,j$ being the components in a local orthonormal spatial triad $e_{\mu}^{i}(\lambda)$ comoving with the object \cite{Goldberger:2005cd}.
-The tidal field $E_{ij}(\lambda)$ denotes the electric-type tidal tensor evaluated on the worldline in the same comoving orthonormal frame as $Q_{ij}$.
-This choice fixes a body frame, hence the action is not manifestly invariant under local rotations of the triad.
+In the worldline effective field theory for extended objects, the compact star is represented by a point particle moving on a worldline $y^\mu(\lambda)$ with multipole moments \cite{Goldberger:2004jt}.
+The dynamical quadrupoles $Q_{IJ}(\lambda)$ are defined on the worldline, with the local spatial indices $I,J$ being the components in a local orthonormal spatial triad $e_{\mu}^{I}(\lambda)$ comoving with the object \cite{Goldberger:2005cd}.
+The external tidal field $E_{IJ}(\lambda)$ denotes the electric-type tidal tensor evaluated on the worldline in the same local frame.
+This choice fixes a body frame, so the action below is not written in a manifestly local-rotation-invariant form.
 We parameterize the worldline by the coordinate time $t$, so the effective action reads

+The first term describes the unperturbed point-particle mass.
+The $Q$-dependent terms describe the explicit modal, or pole, part of the quadrupolar response.
+The source-only functional $S_{\rm src}^{(2)}[E]$ is independent of the dynamical quadrupole and parameterizes possible non-pole contributions built directly from the external tidal field.

-We solve the equations of motion formally using linear response theory.
+We solve the equations of motion formally for the $Q$'s using linear response theory.
 In a normal-mode representation,